Last Updated on March 27, 2023 by Dave Farquhar

-If you have burners on your gas stove not working, and by that I mean they are clicking or won’t light, or light unevenly, I have good news for you.
+If your gas stove isn’t lighting, and by that I mean burners are clicking or won’t light, or light unevenly, I have good news for you.
 You don’t need a new range.
-I don’t know how many people throw out perfectly fixable ranges over this problem, but I know it’s too many.
+I don’t know how many homeowners throw out perfectly fixable ranges over this problem, but I know it’s too many.
 You can fix this problem for around $2 if everything goes well.
 Even if everything doesn’t go well, you can fix it for around $80.
 But $2 is more likely.

 Why your burners on your gas stove won’t light

-When your burners on your gas stove won’t light, it’s usually a problem with airflow.
+When your burners on your gas stove won’t light and you hear a clicking sound when you turn one or more of the knobs to the ignite position, the most common reason is a problem with airflow.
 To a certain degree, the burner heads on your gas range are self-cleaning.
-But eventually, they can get fouled with grease or other cooking debris.
+But eventually, gas cooktops can get fouled with grease or other cooking debris.
 And when that happens, they light unevenly, or in the worst case scenario, they quit working entirely and just click when you try to light them.

-The good news is, you can clean the parts and probably get them working again in an afternoon for around $2.
+The good news is, you can clean the debris, whether it’s grease or another cleaner that got where it shouldn’t have, and probably get them working again in an afternoon for around $2.

 Taking apart your burners

-When you take the cover off your burners, the parts lift straight up.
+When you take the burner grate and burner cap off your burners, the parts lift straight up.
 And nothing really stops you from just tossing all three parts from all four burners in your dishwasher to clean them, at least for routine cleaning.

 But if you have burners that won’t light, you need more intensive cleaning.
 They are going to need to soak for a while, and the good news is, you don’t need a commercial gas burner head cleaner to do it.